 Prayer Ministry in St Mark’s

-From December we will be offering prayer ministry during the 10am service.
+We offer prayer ministry during the 10am service.

 Our aim is to provide a safe place for people to come and talk, to rejoice, to give thanks, to share needs and concerns.

 • where together we come into God’s presence in thanksgiving and prayer,

 • where in confidence we will listen, pray and allow the Holy Spirit to minister,

 • where together we receive God’s love, grace and mercy.

 Our vision is to see God at work through prayer in all our lives.